edgar-zigis/MaxentBiogeography/README.md

 ![alt text](https://github.com/edgar-zigis/MaxentBiogeography/blob/master/preview.jpg?raw=true)

 ### Usage instructions
+1. **Important!** Download this project using `git clone` command as downloading project manually will exclude all climatic data supplied for the demo purposes.
-1. Download species occurrences data from [GBIF](https://www.gbif.org).
+2. Download species occurrences data from [GBIF](https://www.gbif.org).
 When picking a location, use rectangle or polygon tool as you will need to get specific coordinates for the boundaries of the location area.
 When picking download options, choose **Simple** which should generate a CSV file.
 Update `main.R` file with the path of your species data.
-2. In the `main.R` file set location of your species data and update study area coordinates with the ones from your study area (`species_data <- read.csv("distribution/Laphria gibbosa.csv", sep = "\t", header = TRUE)`).
+3. In the `main.R` file set location of your species data and update study area coordinates with the ones from your study area (`species_data <- read.csv("distribution/Laphria gibbosa.csv", sep = "\t", header = TRUE)`).
 ```R
 study_area <- st_sfc(
   st_polygon(list(matrix(c(